 - Set up 75-80-gallon tank for ribbon eel pair

-- Add PVC pipes that have 1.5-2-inch diameter and place that just below the sand substrate.
+- Add PVC pipes that have a 1.5-2-inch diameter and place them just below the sand substrate.
 Because it gives a safe home to eel fish to hide.

 - Add coral parts and other ornaments to create some natural habitat feeling